andysalerno/andysalerno_src/content/posts/toygrep_1.md

 1. How is Ripgrep designed, and what design decisions give it such incredible performance?
 1. What can I learn from Ripgrep?

-In this series of posts, I will give an overview of the development process (including code samples), discuss things I learned or things that surprised me, and attempt to answer the questions listed above.
+In this series of posts, I will give an overview of the development process, discuss things I learned or things that surprised me, and attempt to answer the questions listed above.

 So let's jump in!